 The mother’s mouth immediately dries out.
-She is stunned by this turn of events which come on top of the fact that her daughter is incredibly ill in the next room.
+She is stunned by this turn of events which comes on top of the fact that her daughter is incredibly ill in the next room.
 Everyone is coming into the house.
-There are neighbours upon neighbours.
+There are neighbors upon neighbors.
 All this joy does not match up with the tone the speaker has taken throughout the text.
 It is not leading to anything good.

 “Ha-ha!
 Such well-kept news!” laughed they,

 Yes — so they laughed, alas for me.

 “Whose banns were called in church to-day?” —